-Home Language Survey (HLS) and Identification Criteria Amended 06-27-00
+Home Language Survey (HLS) and Identification Criteria

-- A student with all NO responses on the HLS is considered non-English Language Learner. - A student with any YES response is referred for English language proficiency assessment. - A student with a YES response to question #1 only is temporarily placed in non-ESOL classes until English language proficiency assessment is completed. - A student with a YES response to question #2 and/ or #3 is temporarily placed in ESOL classes until English language proficiency assessment is completed. - The grade level appropriate IDEA Oral Language Proficiency Test will be used to determine oral/ aural English proficiency and is to be administered within the first 20 days after enrollment date.
+- A student with all NO responses on the HLS is considered non-English Language Learner. - A student with any YES response is referred for English language proficiency assessment. - A student with a YES response to question #1 only is temporarily placed in non-ESOL classes until English language proficiency assessment is - A student with a YES response to question #2 and/ or #3 is temporarily placed in ESOL classes until English language proficiency assessment is - The grade level appropriate IDEA Oral Language Proficiency Test will be used to determine oral/ aural English proficiency and is to be administered within the first 20 days after enrollment date.

-Students in Grades 3-12 found to be fluent English speaking will be given a nationally-normed, standardized reading and writing test, within 20 days from their date of enrollment for further assessment of their English proficiency.
+Students in Grades3-12 found to be fluent English speaking will be given a nationally-normed, standardized reading and writing test, within 20 days from their date of enrollment for further assessment of their English proficiency.